1. Home

 Interfacing With CCX UI

-A database in CCX is called as “Data Store” for which you have to deploy, setup, and configure in order to use and interface with your application.
+A database in CCX is called a “Data Store” which you have to deploy, set up, and configure in order to use and interface with your application.

 To deploy, simply hit Create data store

-After clicked, panel view to choose your desired database as shown below will show up.
+After clicking, the panel view to choose your desired database as shown below will show up.

 Select A Database